compucloud/clean-data/README.md

     ./mvnw

-## Design Decisions
+## Screenshots
-All sreenshots located in /documenation/screenshots folder
+Screenshots of the working application located in /documenation/screenshots folder

 ## Design Decisions